n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.emelia.md

 # Emelia

-The Emelia node allows you to automate work in Emelia, and integrate Emelia with other applications. n8n has built-in support for a wide range of Emelia features, including creating campaigns, and adding contacts to a list.
+Use the Emelia node to automate work in Emelia, and integrate Emelia with other applications. n8n has built-in support for a wide range of Emelia features, including creating campaigns, and adding contacts to a list.

 On this page, you'll find a list of operations the Emelia node supports and links to more resources.